-If conditions are attached to the grant which must be satisfied before it is eligible to receive the contribution, the recognition of the grant as revenue will be deferred until those conditions are satisfied.
+If conditions were attached to the grant which must be satisfied before the Company was eligible to receive the contribution, the recognition of the grant as revenue was deferred until those conditions were satisfied.

-When grant revenue is received whereby the entity incurs an obligation to deliver economic value directly back to the contributor, this is considered a reciprocal transaction and the grant revenue is recognised in the statement of financial position as a liability until the service has been delivered to the contributor, otherwise the grant is recognised as income on receipt.
+When grant revenue was received whereby the Company incurred an obligation to deliver economic value directly back to the contributor, this was considered a reciprocal transaction and the grant revenue was recognised in the statement of financial position as a liability until the service had been delivered to the contributor; otherwise, the grant was recognised as income on receipt.

-Donations are recognised as revenue when received.
+Donations were recognised as revenue when received.

-In-kind Contributions - Services donated to the company are included at the fair value to the company where this can be quantified and a third party is bearing the cost
+In-kind contributions are services donated to the Company and included at the fair value of the service received where this can be quantified and a third party is bearing the cost.

-Interest revenue is recognised using the effective interest rate method, which for floating rate financial assets is the rate inherent in the instrument
+Interest revenue was recognised using the effective interest method, which for floating rate financial assets is the rate inherent in the instrument.
+Dividend revenue was recognised when the right to receive a dividend had been established.
+Rental income from operating leases was recognised on a straight-line basis over the term of the relevant leases.

-Revenue from the rendering of a service is recognised upon the delivery of the service to the customers.
+Revenue from the rendering of a service was recognised upon the delivery of the service to the customer.